skybert/skybert-net/src/games/return-to-monkey-island.md

   </a>
 </div>

-I feel like I'm 14 again!
+I feel like I'm 14 again playing the latest [Monkey Island game](https://returntomonkeyisland.com/) from the brilliant [Ron Gilbert](https://grumpygamer.com/).
+Every evening after the wee one sleeps, I go back to the world of Monkey Island.
+Playing it slowly, savouring the atmosphere, the characters, the humour, the music, the puzzles.
+May it never end.

 ## To get Return to Monkey Island to run on Linux